-Sea Education Association is teaming up with the Falmouth Water Stewards and the NOAA Marine Debris Program to reduce the use of single-use plastic items by engaging students in lessons on marine debris, social science research, and the creation of a local campaign to educate the community and promote behavior change.
+Sea Education Association teamed up with the Falmouth Water Stewards and the NOAA Marine Debris Program and reduced the use of single-use plastic items by engaging students in lessons on marine debris, social science research, and the creation of a local campaign to educate the community and promote behavior change.

 Project Dates: August 2016 – July 2018

 Sea Education Association (SEA), an educational organization known to lead college exchange semesters partially spent sailing and conducting research at sea, engaged students in marine debris education and outreach within the local community of Falmouth, Massachusetts.
 Funded by a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach grant, SEA students and local partners at the Falmouth Water Stewards (FWS) created a local campaign that addressed behavior change related to the use of single-use plastics, beginning with the “Skip the Straw” campaign led by a group of local middle school students.

 What is the project and why is it important?